 Michael R. Donihue

-Professor of Economics; Associate Vice President for Academic Affairs and Associate Dean of Faculty, 2008-2010
+Professor of Economics, to the Herbert E. Wadsworth 1892 Professorship in Economics; Associate Vice President for Academic Affairs and Associate Dean of Faculty, 2008-2010

 M.A.
 University of Michigan, 1983 (Applied Economics)